adobe/helix-importer-ui/README.md

 - `Get from robots.txt or sitemap`: the crawler will try to get the `robots.txt` file on the given host, follow the referenced sitemap(s) if any and extract URLs from all the sitemaps and sub-sitemaps.
 If it does not find a `robots.txt` file, it will try the `sitemap.xml` file (name can be changed in the options) and follow the references the same way.
 - `Crawl`: the crawler will open the give URL and construct a list of URLs by recursively following all the links on the same hosts.

-### Inspect
+### Eyedropper

-Allows to extract the CSS styles (font, colors) from a give page and to be used with the https://github.com/adobe/helix-project-boilerplate project.
+Allows to extract the CSS styles (font, colors) for an give page.
+Those styles can be used with the https://github.com/adobe/helix-project-boilerplate project.

 ## Cache